brianwmunz/svgReader-QlikSense/README.md

 ![alt tag](https://raw.githubusercontent.com/brianwmunz/svgReader-QlikSense/master/screenshots/customPath.PNG)

+**Absolute path** check it when you use external path.
+Warrning if you play with cross domain.

 **Custom SVG Name** tells the extension where to find the custom SVG you want to load.
 This can also be set to an expression as long as it returns a valid SVG path.